rbw/aiosnow/README.md

 [![image](https://badgen.net/pypi/license/aiosnow)](https://raw.githubusercontent.com/rbw/aiosnow/master/LICENSE)
 [![image](https://pepy.tech/badge/snow/month)](https://pepy.tech/project/snow)

-The aiosnow library is a simple, lightweight and extensible tool for interacting with ServiceNow.
-It utilizes [asyncio](https://docs.python.org/3/library/asyncio.html) and especially shines when building high-concurrency backend applications on top of the ServiceNow platform, but can be used for scripting as well.
+The aiosnow library is mainly for high-concurrency backend applications - but can be used for other purposes, such as scripting, as well.

+*Highlights*
+- Simple: Much work was put into making the aiosnow library as simple and intuitive as possible.
+- Performant: Requests against the ServiceNow API are performed with non-blocking I/O using [asyncio](https://docs.python.org/3/library/asyncio.html) for concurrency.
+- Modular: Key components are componentized into modules built with composability and extensibility in mind.

 *Example code*
 ```python